luontola/tdd-mooc/data/practicalities.md

 ### Exercise submissions

-Submit your completed exercises to **<https://studies.cs.helsinki.fi/stats/courses/tdd-2025>**
+Submit your completed exercises to **<https://studies.cs.helsinki.fi/stats/courses/tdd-2026>**

 When submitting there, you will need to provide a link to a GitHub repository with your solution to the exercise.
 If your repository is private, please add [luontola](https://github.com/luontola) as a [collaborator](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository) to your private repository so that we can view it.

 ## Screen recording

 For the *last exercise*, you will need to also create a *screen recording video* of when you do the exercise.
 It's kind of like the final exam of the course.
-You will not be rated based on how well you use TDD, only whether you use TDD or not.
+You will not be rated based on how well you use TDD, but only whether you use [TDD](/1-tdd/#what-is-tdd) or not (pass/fail).

 The recordings may be used for research purposes to improve the course, to see how well this course manages to teach people TDD.
 If some of you would volunteer to record *all* of their exercises, that would be interesting research material as well.